Colorbleed/rez-packages/README.md

 3. `rez build --install` to do a full install of that package.
 4. `rez env {package}` to run an environment with that package, e.g. `rez env maya`

-_Note that some package will require
+_Note that some package will require additional packages to be available to `rez` for building, see [Missing required packages](#missing-required-packages)_

 ## Build, install or reference packages